top of page

 They should then email you back with an appointment at the extension office in Port of Spain which will be after your current visa expires.
 If you don't hear back, continue to resend the email as this serves as evidence that you were attempting to organise the extension.

-On the day of your appointment aim to get to the office shortly before 8am as it's first come, first served.
+On the day of your appointment aim to get to the office early as it's first come, first served.
 There's a dress code which overall requires you to be neatly dressed and well presented.
 When we went, shorts were okay as long as they were not "hot pants".
 Here's what you should take.

 • A printed copy of the appointment email